 Rocklines.
 A journey through Minett, the sea of red rocks.

-This summer, Italian author Davide Sapienza and Luxemburgish scientist Robert Weis will explore the UNESCO Biosphere from a new angle, approaching it through a geopoetical project.
+This summer, Italian author Davide Sapienza and Luxemburgish scientist Robert Weis have explored the UNESCO Biosphere from a new angle, approaching it through a geopoetical project.
+A conclusion of the journey by Robert Weis can be found here.

 (c) Robert Weis – 2021